BenSGrant/Bootloader_x86/README.md

 # Bootloader
-To run use qemu on Linux (I used an Ubuntu VM)
+To run, make sure you have qemu installed on a Linux system (it can be a VM, I used an Ubuntu VM on top of a Windows host) and run the Makefile with a simple

+make

+command in the terminal